 As a kid, I used to draw mythological characters from the stories which my parents and grandparents used to narrate to me.
 Then I learned to seek inspiration from my surroundings; be it colors, culture, or people.
 In my view, anything and everything is inspiring in one way or the other.

 I also believe that for every artist, at least some part of their creation is a reflection of who they are in the world.
 Although one uses one’s physical and logical prowess to create art, the core of it originates from within oneself.
-This sense of self is influenced and shaped by aspects like culture, life views, social circle, beliefs.
+This sense of self is influenced and shaped by aspects like culture, life views, social circle, and beliefs.

 This is why exploring your surroundings serves as an inspiration that pops up anytime from anywhere.
 And in a country as vibrant and culturally rich as ours, it’s all the more fascinating!
 Other than that, staying in touch with one’s roots is where one can get their unique style from.